huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

 ## Caveats with this calculator

-This calculator will tell you exactly how much memory is needed to purely load the model in, *not* to perform inference.
+This calculator will tell you how much memory is needed to purely load the model in, *not* to perform inference.

+This calculation is accurate within a few % of the actual value, so it is a very good view of just how much memory it will take.
+For instance loading `bert-base-cased` actually takes `413.68 MB` when loaded on CUDA in full precision, and the calculator estimates `413.18 MB`.

-When performing inference however, you can expect to add up to an additional 20% as found by [EleutherAI](https://blog.eleuther.ai/transformer-math/).
+When performing inference you can expect to add up to an additional 20% as found by [EleutherAI](https://blog.eleuther.ai/transformer-math/).
 We'll be conducting research into finding a more accurate estimate to these values, and will update this calculator once done.

 ## Live Gradio Demo